-Yes – an individual who blows the whistle on fraud on the state including misuse of state funds is eligible for a reward under the Virginia Fraud Against Taxpayers Act (VFATA), Va.
+An individual who blows the whistle on fraud on the state including misuse of state funds is eligible for a reward under the Virginia Fraud Against Taxpayers Act (VFATA), Va.
 Code § 8.01-216.1 et seq.
-VFATA prohibits fraud on the state government and provides for whistleblower rewards for those who uncover such waste of taxpayer funds.
+VFATA prohibits fraud on the state government and authorizes whistleblower rewards for those who uncover such waste of taxpayer funds.
 The VFATA closely mirrors the federal False Claims Act.

 The VFATA imposes civil liability on anyone who: